jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 nmap -sS -sV -p- -T4 192.239.101.3
 ```

 - **More Aggressive Service Versions Scan**: Include `--version-intensity <num>` | This performs more enumeration on the services to be more conclusive if necessary.
 This option controls how many probes Nmap sends during service version detection, with `<num>` ranging from 0 to 9.
 Lower numbers (like 0 or 1) make Nmap send fewer probes for quicker, less intrusive scans with potentially less accurate results, while higher numbers (closer to 9) send more probes for slower, more thorough scans that are more likely to accurately detect the service version.
 Nmap is generally accurate with the services/version so it might not be any different from the normal `-sV` scan.
-The Operating systems and their version are not very conclusive.

 ##### Operating Systems Detection

 - **Check Operating Systems:** Include `-O` flag to try to find the operating system.
-This is not always conclusive/accurate
+This is not always conclusive/accurate:
 ```
 nmap -sS -sV -O -p- -T4 192.168.101.3
 ```